LB1304/dynSBevo/README.md

 To download the .tar.gz file (for manual installation) use [this link](https://github.com/LB1304/dynSBevo/archive/main.tar.gz).

-The main functions of the package are
+The main functions of the package are:
 - `SBdyn_draw`, to sample a random longitudinal network data from the dynamic stochastic block model;
 - `est_dynSB`, to performs approximate maximum likelihood estimation of the parameters of the dynamic stochastic block model for longitudinal network data.